mia-platform/documentation/docs/fast_data/architecture.md

 sidebar_label: Architecture
 ---

-In this page, you will find:
+On this page, you will find:
 * An overview of the services and technologies used in a Fast Data system;
 * A discussion over the architecture.